2012 Alps killings: Developments since 2022

 In September 2022, the case was transferred to the national cold case unit in Nanterre under investigating magistrate Sabine Khéris.
 The renewed inquiry confirmed the murder weapon as a Swiss-made Luger P06/29 7.65mm Parabellum pistol, which was manufactured in 1935 as part of a 940-unit production run.
 The weapon has yet to be recovered, but ballistic analysis has helped significantly narrow the search for the murder weapon and remains the primary focus of the inquiry.

+The cold case unit confirmed that a Luger pistol was found in a nearby lake in August 2026, but determining if it is the murder weapon will require significant forensic analysis due to the water damage.

 Ballistic analysis and profiling

 In 2023, judicial military and firearms experts in the French Army concluded that the killer likely had specialized military training, citing the use of close-range headshots to the victims, including shots fired from inside the vehicle, as evidence of advanced skill and composure under stress.

 The judicial expertise noted that the outdated and traceable pistol was considered inconsistent with a professional contract killing, and the random presence of the victims further supported the theory of a lone, trained perpetrator.
 This led the cold case unit to completely rule out a contract killing as a lead.

 Investigators also noted the use of plunging fire techniques involving downward, close-quarters headshots was not typically taught in standard military training in France but reportedly used by elite units and intelligence services such as the DGSE, certain branches of the DGSI, and the 1st Marine Infantry Parachute Regiment (1er RPIMa).
 Similar instruction has been linked to Swiss special forces, particularly the Détachement d'Action Rapide et de Dissuasion in the nearby Swiss canton of Vaud, and private tactical schools in Switzerland, one of which offered a course informally known as the "assassin course".

 Based on these factors, the judicial expertise report proposed that the likely perpetrator was a Swiss national in his fifties with prior experience in advanced military or paramilitary training who may have later experienced psychological destabilization.
 The report concluded that none of the victims were targeted, and that they were at the wrong place and at the wrong time.

 In May 2024, the Nanterre cold case unit ordered new DNA analysis on pieces from the butt of the weapon found at the scene.
-In October 2024, the new investigating magistrate ordered new crime scene reenactments along with the Gendarmerie’s Chambéry research section.
+In October 2024, the new investigating magistrate ordered new crime scene reenactments along with the Gendarmerie's Chambéry research section.
 The reconstruction concluded that the gunman emptied two chargers before his pistol jammed and he began repeatedly to pistol-whip Zainab.